SSquash24/HotDesk/README.md

 3. Run `poetry install` in the root directory
 4. Run `poetry shell` to activate the virtual environment
 5. Run `uvicorn backend:app --reload` in the virtual environment to start the app
+6. You should see that `Uvicorn running on http://127.0.0.1:8000`.
+Go to [](http://127.0.0.1:8000/docs) to be able to send requests to the server directly from the browser.
+7. You can simulate logging in by clicking the green "Authorize" button at the top right.
+Note that the password needs to be non-empty (although we are not validating it for now)

 ## General Tips for Poetry